Portland Personal Injury Attorney

 For example, say that a court determines that you are 40% responsible for the accident.
 If you request $50,000 in compensation, you would only recover $30,000.

 There are a lot of uncertainties after an accident.
-We are here to answer your questions.
+Our office is here to answer your questions.
 Give us a call at (503)-486-3618 for a FREE consultation with a Portland personal injury attorney.

 If a person is injured because someone else was careless, the injured person has rights and may be able to obtain compensation from the careless individual.